justus-lipsius-1547-1606

 iii) Later Stoic Works

 Manuductionis ad Stoicam Philosophiam Libri Tres, L. Annaeo Senecae, aliisque scriptoribus illustrandis (Antwerp: Plaintin-Moretus, 1604) – extracts reprinted and translated into French in Lagrée (ci-dessous) – extracts also translated into English in J. Kraye, éd.
-Cambridge Translations of Renaissance Philosophical Texts 1: Moral Philosophy (Cambridge: la presse de l'Universite de Cambridge, 1997), 200-09.
+Cambridge Translations of Renaissance Philosophical Texts 1: Philosophie morale (Cambridge: la presse de l'Universite de Cambridge, 1997), 200-09.

 Physiologiae Stoicorum Libri Tres, L. Annaeo Senecae, aliisque scriptoribus illustrandis (Antwerp: Plantin-Moretus, 1604) – extracts reprinted and translated into French in Lagrée (ci-dessous).